Marty Scurll: Return to wrestling and Puerto Rico (2021–present)

+AAA (2023–present)

+On August 29, 2023, Scurll posted a promotional video on his YouTube channel announcing that he was returning to the Mexican promotion, AAA.

 Other media

 In 2012, Scurll appeared on UK dating game show, Take Me Out in which he attempted to find a woman to take on a date with him.
 His appearance on the show contained vignettes which also featured fellow British professional wrestler Jimmy Havoc.